 Admittedly, experts know a lot more about Delta 9 than Delta 8.

-So a lot more research is needed to be done before anyone can provide definitive benefits that Delta 8 can bring.
+So much more research is needed before anyone can provide definitive benefits that Delta 8 can bring.

 That being said, here are some of the benefits that many users claim they experienced when trying products with Delta 8: